 After the transcription is done, the Transcribe pane on the right side will show a time-stamped transcript version.

 - Time bar and playback controls, including variable speed options

 - Transcript sections with a timestamp, speaker label, and text snippet

 - A large editor area where you can add in transcript sections.

-Once the transcript shows, you’re ready to make edits.
+Once the transcript shows up, you’re ready to make edits.
 If you want to skip editing, you can click the Add all to document button.
-That will carry over everything except the timestamps.
+That will carry over to everything except the timestamps.
 Most likely, you’ll need to edit.

-If your audio has multiple speakers, you should identify them first and change their labels.
+You should identify your audio first and change their labels if your audio has multiple speakers.
 Microsoft allows you to make global changes like turning all “Speaker 1” to “Tony.”
 This makes it much easier to follow along.

 To Edit a Section